 Figure 10-249—RR IE Content field format

-The Ranging Block Index field specifies the index of the ranging block, except in hyper block mode when neither block assignment scheduling nor bitmap-based block scheduling (as described in 10.32.9.10 Scheduling IE) is used.
-In hyper block mode when neither block assignment scheduling nor Bitmap-based block scheduling is used, the Ranging Block Index field is specify Hyper Block Index for the ranging hyper block and controlee may assume the block index will be the same with previous hyper block.
+The Ranging Block Index field specifies the index of the ranging block, except in hyper block mode with hopping enabled when neither block assignment scheduling nor bitmap-based block scheduling (as described in 10.32.9.10 Scheduling IE) is used.
+In hyper block mode with hopping, when neither block assignment scheduling nor Bitmap-based block scheduling is used, the Ranging Block Index field specifies Hyper Block Index field for the ranging hyper block Unless explicitly rescheduled, the controlee block index assignments are the same in each hyper block.

 NOTE—When block assignment scheduling is used in hyper block mode, the ERR IE is used instead of the RR IE to signal the ranging round information for the next ranging round in the next assigned ranging block.
+In “Block Assignment Scheduling”, the hyper block index is signalled by “HBS IE or ERR IE”, and in case of “Bitmap-based block scheduling, the hyper block index is conveyed by “HBS IE”

 ……..

 The Round Index field specifies the ranging round index for the ranging block.
+In case of hyper block mode, only lower 8 bits are used to specify the block index.